markjm/demos-by-commit/README.md

 # Repro steps

 I have included comments inline in `demo1.ts`.
-Just run `npx typestat --config typestat.json` to repro initial state, then continue to run it N more times to simulate more waves in larger repos.
+Just run `npx typestat --config typestat.json` to repro initial state.

+I am unable to get a repro on my linux container running VSCode in browser, but repros consistantly on windows.

+Guessing that the character position typescript provides ignores the BOM character, which messes up actually writing back to the file